off-by-some/contrakit/examples/hallucinations/README.md

 ## Two Kinds of Pressure

 Structural pressure comes from $K$.
 When $K = 0.5000$ bits, at least 29% error is guaranteed when models must commit to answers.
-When $K = 1.10$ bits, at least 53% is guaranteed.
-This bound applies regardless of architecture, training procedure, or data quantity.
+This rises to at least 53% when $K = 1.10$ bits.
+The bound applies regardless of architecture, training procedure, or data quantity.
 The impossibility is mathematical.

 Architectural pressure comes from requiring commitment when the model is uncertain.
 The 75-point gap (1% with abstention, 76% forced) on $K=0.70$ bit tasks quantifies this cleanly.
 The theoretical minimum was 40%.
 With abstention, the model achieved 1%.
 Forced to choose, it hit 76%.